geee28/Resume_Ranker/README.md

 Step 2: Simply run the app.py file.
 It will prompt you to a URL link that renders a simple gradio frontend for the project!

 <code> python app.py </code>

+Step 3: Add a job description in the text box.
+Now, add a candidate name and resume and click on 'Add Candidate' to register the details (it will show up in the table below).
+Repeat this process until you've added all candidates information!
+Click on "Get results" to view the rankings!
+(Please bare with the wait time - currently it takes about 4-5 minutes for a medium-to-long job description and 4 1-page resumes!).
+If you want to remove any candidate - simply select their name from the dropdown, remove and re-calculate the rankings!

 ### Feedback